sarahkw/dockerize-gift/README.md

 ```
 $ docker build .
-$ docker run --rm -p 8080:80 -v /path/to/your/images:/var/www/html/collection -it your_docker_image_name
+$ docker run --rm -p 8080:80 -v /path/to/your/images:/var/www/html/collection -it the_image_name
 ```
 And then take your browser to http://localhost:8080/.